IntelAgir-Research-Group/SLR_SE_ROS_2021/README.md

 This repository contains the replication package of the systematic literature review on software engineering research on the Robot Operating System (ROS).
 The contents of this repository can be used to:

-- Replicate the steps to obtain the potentially relevant studies (224).
+- Replicate the steps to obtain the potentially relevant studies.
-- Replicate the steps to filter the potentially relevent studies to the selected studies (25).
+- Replicate the steps to filter the potentially relevent studies to the selected studies.
 - Produce the plots presented in the paper.
 - Further searches on DBLP snapshots.